emrysr/emrysr.github.io/README.md

 # emrys.cymru
+Repo for my personal website

+## Objective
-This my personal website
+This my personal website to show off my work

 **[See it here](http://emrys.cymru/)**

-# Objective

-## Showcase of my work
+### Showcase of my work

 * node.js
 * docker